steevehook/5m-friday/10-secrets-in-go/README.md

 - Kidding, (close the book), so today we're talking about 10 secrets in Go

-- It was a hard for me to choose which one of these secrets / tips & tricks makes it into the list.
-So if you think others did not make it, let me know in the comments below

 #### Topics (5m)

 1) `nil slice` vs `empty slice` (30s)